 Oddly, I found myself surrounded by breakup stories that I couldn’t seem to escape.
-Most stories were typical, BUT every once in a while, I would hear a doozy!
+Most stories were typical, but I would hear a doozy every once in a while!
 Leaving me scratching my head, WTF?!
-Misery enjoys company, but this felt more like an epidemic of disproportional breakups, separations and divorce, which left me wondering, what the heck is in the drinking water?
+Misery enjoys company, but this felt like an epidemic of disproportional breakups, separations and divorce, which left me wondering, what the heck is in the drinking water?

 It’s easy to play the blame game.
 Secretly, I curse Martha Stewart for her montage of wedding books, magazines and tv shows, which brilliantly market the perfect wedding day and a happily ever after.
 Damn her!
 Yes, I, too, was caught up in bridal registries and calligraphy place cards with bright pink ribbons.
 I wanted a piece of that dream.
 My mom would say, “would you rather be happy or right?”
 The correct answer, of course, is to be happy, even though I wanted to be right.
 I’m a Leo, after all!
 Overall, I believed I had a good, healthy marriage.
 Sure, the odd thing would surface, and no, it wasn’t perfect, and I ask you, “who’s marriage is?!”

 That’s right!
 It wasn’t perfect, but I guess I was expecting a different outcome.
-It would have been easy taking the woe is me approach by locking myself in my bedroom and pulling the sheets over my head, ignoring my reality (trust me, I had my moments), but I didn’t.
-Instead, I did everything in my power to take control of my life, being of the mindset “I got this!”
+It would have been easy to take the woe is me approach by locking myself in my bedroom and pulling the sheets over my head, ignoring my reality (trust me, I had my moments), but I didn’t.
+Instead, I did everything in my power to take control of my life, being of the mindset, “I got this!”
 Because it’s all about attitude.
 RIGHT?
-I was devastated, but it didn’t stop me from taking the high road; I was in survival mode, and I needed to stay positive.
+I was devastated, but it didn’t stop me from taking the high road; I was in survival mode and needed to stay positive.
 Everything happens for a reason, or at least that was my mantra at the time.
 I had to believe there was something better waiting for me.
 Spoiler alert, there is!